-Harford County DUI FAQs
+Harford County Criminal Law FAQ: DUI and beyond

 You can represent yourself, however it would be to your detriment.
 “Drunk driving” is a very complex field with increasingly harsh consequences.
 There is a minefield of complicated procedural, evidentiary, constitutional, sentencing and administrative license issues.